Child Custody Lawyers in San Diego: Experienced, Compassionate Legal Counsel

 The initial “temporary custody order” motion is particularly important in setting the stage for future orders.
 Although temporary orders may be modified at any time prior to or at the time of trial, there is a strong bias in preserving the status quo.
 The Law Offices of Beatrice L. Snider, APC is experienced in advising clients as to the evidence necessary to present to the Court at the initial custody determination.

 One parent may accuse the other of improperly involving the child in the dissolution process.
 In an extreme case, one parent may attempt to alienate or poison the child against the other parent.
 The Law Offices of Beatrice L. Snider, APC is experienced in addressing these issues on either side.

-Modifying a Permanent Custody Order
+Modifying a Permanent Custody Order in San Diego

 At the time of trial or settlement, normally there is a “permanent custody order.”
 The word permanent in this context should not be construed to mean non-modifiable.
 However, to change a so-called permanent custody order, the requesting party must provide the Court with “change of circumstance” to justify a modification of the permanent custody order.

 California case law gives more favorable rights to a parent who has a higher timeshare percentage with the minor children.
 To preserve the maximum protections to modify or resist modification in future orders, it is imperative the best possible permanent custody order be obtained as part of the original Judgment.

 Contact Law Offices of Beatrice L. Snider, APC to speak to an experienced San Diego Child Custody lawyer about your child custody case.